lrusso/tinyDOC/vanilla/README.md

 $ 300.30
 ```

-Select all, then click in the Calc Button, and the result will be inserted below to the selected text.
+Select all, then click on the Calc Button and the result will be inserted below to the selected text.

 ## Suggested spellchecker: